 sp package automatically loads when

 rgdal is loaded.
-We will also load the
+You will also load the

-raster package so we can explore raster and vector spatial metadata using similar commands.
+raster package so you can explore raster and vector spatial metadata using similar commands.

 # work with spatial data; sp package will load with rgdal. library(rgdal) library(rgeos) # for metadata/attributes- vectors or rasters library(raster) # set working directory to earth-analytics dir # setwd("pathToDirHere")

-- A polygon shapefile representing our field site boundary,
+- A polygon shapefile representing your field site boundary.

-The first shapefile that we will open contains the point locations where trees have been measured at the study site.
+The first shapefile that you will open contains the point locations where trees have been measured at the study site.
 The data are stored in shapefile format.
-To import shapefiles we use the
+To import shapefiles you use the

 readOGR() requires two components: